 - Your image will now have a border around it and cropping guidelines in the corners.

-- Drag each corner until only the information you want to share is in the borders.
+- Drag each corner until just the information you want to share is in the borders.

-- After a second or two, only the selected area will be visible inside the border.
-When you are happy with the crop, tap Done at the bottom.
+- When you are happy with the crop, tap Done at the bottom.

 But what if the text or other information you want to cut out is in the middle of the photo or screenshot?
 You can use the iPhone’s marker feature — but you need to be extra careful about how you use it.

 Open your photo and wipe over the detail(s) you want to hide several times with the iPhone’s marker tool.
 Make sure you lift your finger and leave it pressed down each time you change direction.
 That will create several layers that eventually will be much harder to reverse with photo editing tricks.

 New Mac malware secretly takes screenshots of what you’re doing

 Tech tip: How to take a screenshot of an entire webpage on your iPhone